Let's get this out of the way from the start. There is no such thing as a stock that is completely safe.

 Even the best companies can face unexpected trouble.
 Plus, it's common for even the most stable corporations to experience significant stock price volatility.

 These are just a few examples from recent history.
-And they certainly won't be the last periods of market volatility we'll experience.
+And they certainly won't be the last periods of stock market volatility we'll experience.

 Certificate of Deposit (CD)